maralexv/CS50W/project1/README.md

 # Project 1

-This is a small Flask App developed as an exercise for project1 at SC50W course (Harvard) on edX.
+This is a small Flask App developed as an exercise for project1 at SC50W course.

 The web app is a book review website, where users can register and revoew books from predefined library of 5000 items.
 Any registered user can search the library by book title, author or ISBN.
 Once a book is selected, user can rate it (1-5) and leave a review for the book (only one review per book per user is possible).